Deim0s13/my-demo-app/docs/05-version-control-and-ci-cd.md.md

 ### 5.2.4 Building and Pushing Images to Quay.io

-Before running your Tekton pipelines, it’s essential to have the application images available in a container registry like Quay.io.
-This subsection outlines the steps to build and push the images to Quay.io.
+Before triggering the pipeline for the first time, it’s essential to ensure that your application images are available in a container registry like Quay.io.
+This is a crucial step in the CI process because the pipeline relies on these pre-built images for testing, deployment, and further automation.

+In this section, I’ll outline the step-by-step process to build and push the backend and frontend images of My Demo App to Quay.io.
+Completing these steps ensures that the pipeline has the necessary images available to pull and deploy the application seamlessly.

 __Steps to Build and Push Images__